 Rezafungin is a novel, broad-spectrum, once-weekly echinocandin with excellent activity against both wild-type and azole- and echinocandin-resistant strains of Candida, as well as Aspergillus and Pneumocystis, and is currently in mid-late stage clinical trials.

 The unique front-loaded PK of rezafungin enables concentration dependent fungicidal activity and provides high concentrations that may suppress resistance development.
 Additionally, nonclinical data have demonstrated that rezafungin penetrates and accumulates at higher levels at the site of infection compared to once-daily echinocandins.

 Rezafungin enables convenient, once-weekly treatment with a favorable tolerability profile and offers new hope for treatment of serious fungal infections.
 Rezafungin has the potential to treat more invasive disease, help clinicians discharge patients earlier from the hospital to benefit health and economic outcomes and provide convenient cost-effective outpatient dosing of an echinocandin antifungal for the first time.

-We have announced topline results of our Phase 2 international trial of rezafungin in the treatment of candidemia and invasive candidiasis called STRIVE, and intend to initiate a Phase 3 registration trial in 2018.
+We have announced topline results of our Phase 2 international trial of rezafungin in the treatment of candidemia and invasive candidiasis called STRIVE, and initiated a Phase 3 registration trial (ReSTORE) in 2018.

 Key Attributes and Data